well-typed/memory-usage-zurihac-2021/README.md

 on.
 This information can be verbose but very useful.
 You need to look at the source positions and program in order to understand what is going on and whether it is good or bad.
 Randomly forcing thunks is likely to get you nowhere.
-We didn’t write ghc-debug to get people to randomly insert ! patterns
-- you can now be precise.
+We didn’t write ghc-debug to get people to randomly insert bang patterns -- you can now be precise.

 # Exercise: Using ghc-debug on the example application

+Now we are going to use ghc-debug on the example application which we profiled before using heap profiling.

 First we'll just get things set-up, instrument the application and test it with the example debugger script.